- Home

 - Ability to make critical decisions and judgments with the speed and accuracy required of the position

-- Ability to have the high degree of multi-tasking required of the position
+- Ability to have the high degree of multi-tasking required for the position

 - Ability to work different shifts.
-Example would be shift work, to include weekends and holidays as needed to maintain a 24 hours per day, 365 days per year operation
+An example would be shift work, including weekends and holidays as needed to maintain a 24 hours per day, 365-days-per-year operation

 - For more information view the Non-Commissioned Employee Recruitment Process (PDF) Opens a New Window. .